mannsn/intro-to-programming-2026/lessons/Lesson 04 - Javascript Algorithms.md

 https://www.learning.com/blog/7-examples-of-algorithms-in-everyday-life-for-students/

+### A real world example of an algorithm - Making a peanut butter and jelly sandwich
+- Check if you have bread, peanut butter, and jelly
+- If any ingredient is missing:
+  - Make a note of what to buy
+  - Stop (can't make sandwich)
+- Take out the following things:
+  - Two slices of bread
+  - Jar of peanut butter
+  - Jar of jelly
+  - knife
+  - plate
+- Open the peanut butter jar
+- Spread peanut butter on first slice
+- Open the jelly jar
+- Spread jelly on second slice
+- Put the slices together
+- Cut sandwich in half (optional)
+- Serve on plate

+## 🌍 Real World Algorithms You Use Daily:
+- Following a recipe (step-by-step instructions)
+- Using a GPS (algorithm finds best route)
+- ATM withdrawal (checks balance, dispenses cash, updates account)
+- Doing laundry (sort, wash, dry, fold - in that order!)

+Also, here are some examples for students to practice their pseudo-code thinking:
+## 💡 Practice Tip:
+Before coding, try writing out the steps for these everyday tasks:
+- Making a cup of coffee
+- Brushing your teeth
+- Checking if you need an umbrella (hint: check weather!)

 # Pseudocode

 As the problems you are trying to solve become more complex, it can be helpful to write the steps of your program down in plain language instead of jumping straight to code.
 Even experienced developers do this as a way of thinking about the problem they are trying to solve without having to drill down into the specifics of how to code it.